 - TOEFL (U.S. citizens or international students) - The need for TOEFL will be assessed based on information provided by applicants on the application for admission; if required, a score of 100 must be achieved and official score results must be provided.

-All prerequisites must be completed with a grade of "C-" or better by the end of Spring term before entry: Please see the Course Resource Guide for helpful information regarding prerequisites.
+All prerequisites must be completed with a grade of "C-" or better by the end of Spring term before entry.
+We accept online classes from regionally accredited institutions.
+Please see the Course Resource Guide for helpful information regarding prerequisites.

 |English Composition||3 semester units|